 Clients who Feel Unable to Begin New Relationships

 While some clients may have begun new romantic relationships before their spouse was even aware that the marriage was in trouble, many others wonder where and how to find companionship after years of marriage to the same person.
-Although attorneys are not dating services, navigating the next chapter of a one’s romantic life deserves a few moments of discussion if for no other reason than to spare our clients the despair of post-divorce isolation.
+Although attorneys are not dating services, navigating the next chapter of one’s romantic life deserves a few moments of discussion if for no other reason than to spare our clients the despair of post-divorce isolation.

 There are now dozens of singles’ activities, websites, and exercise and sporting groups, but it takes a lot of guts to put yourself out there.
 Staying social can help divorcees keep themselves healthy post-divorce.